eppeque/belnews/README.md

 final apiKey = '<Your API key>';
 ```

-The app will automatically use this key!
+The app will automatically use this key.
+Happy coding!